electrode-io/electrode/packages/electrode-react-webapp/DESIGN.md

   - `routeData` - global data for the route

 - `tokenObj` is the instance object for your token.

+  - Your token's `props` object is accesible through `tokenObj.props`.

 ### Custom Processor Module